+Codan was also awarded an order to deliver vehicle and man-portable HF systems with secure voice and data in support of peacekeeping operations in Africa.
 The recent renewal of our contracts with all of the major UN agencies has positioned us as the radio of choice for humanitarian operations and, given the current level of political instability in Africa, has seen this segment of our business grow during the past 12 months, partially offsetting the delays experienced with major project awards in our security and military markets.
+We grew our market presence in Latin America, with an initial contract award following the placement of sales representatives conducting business development activities in the region.

-Following its launch in June 2012, the new EnvoyTM software-defined radio has received strong support from the humanitarian, security and public safety markets, after the delivery of products for acceptance testing.
-Sales continue to grow for EnvoyTM as customers recognise the value proposition and its unique features.
+Following its launch in June 2012, the new Envoy[TM] software-defined radio has received strong support from the humanitarian, security and public safety markets after the delivery of products for acceptance testing.
+Sales continue to grow for Envoy[TM] as customers recognise the value proposition and its unique features.
 Work will be ongoing to entrench this best-in-class product in our markets as the new standard in HF.
-The EnvoyTM will also receive a range of enhanced software features and capabilities during the next 12 months as we continue to get out in front of and drive customer expectations.
+The Envoy[TM] will also receive a range of enhanced software features and capabilities during the next 12 months as we continue to drive customer expectations.